 A move to sportscar racing in 2016 gave Will the opportunity to show that he was not just adept behind the wheel of a single-seater.
 Wins soon came in the World Endurance Championship (WEC) and Blancpain GT Series Sprint Cup.
 Notable highlights include second place in the LMP2 class in his first attempt at the 24 Hours of Le Mans, followed by victory in the prestigious race just one year later in the GTAM class – finishing two laps clear of his closest rivals.
 Will continues to race in the WEC and European Le Mans Series.

-Now in his third year as an official McLaren F1 test & development driver, Will plays a pivotal role in the team’s pursuit of performance – his speed and technical understanding proving invaluable when it comes to car development and set-up for our race drivers.
+Now in his fourth year as an official McLaren F1 test & development driver, Will plays a pivotal role in the team’s pursuit of performance – his speed and technical understanding proving invaluable when it comes to car development and set-up for our race drivers.